The KU Office of Research offers a Visa procurement card to eligible KU faculty and staff to assist in their research purchasing needs.

 Credits: If you return an item for credit, the credit must be put back into the credit card.
 There are no exceptions to this.
 Do not accept store credit or cash for the return.
 We do not have a way to reconcile store credit and we do not want you responsible to handle cash.
 There are no exceptions.

 Disputes: The cardholder must make first contact with the vendor to work out the dispute.
 If you are unable to resolve the dispute in a couple of weeks, please notify email@example.com.
-We will submit a dispute form with UMB.
-UMB will then work with the vendor to resolve the dispute.
-UMB will give us a temporary credit until they are able to resolve the situation.
+The bank will then work with the vendor to resolve the dispute.
+The bank will give us a temporary credit until they are able to resolve the situation.
 Notification of the disputed charge must be received within 60 days of the last billing cycle.
 Reasons to dispute a charge include: Failure to receive goods, defective merchandise, credits not processed, fraud or misuse, incorrect amounts, altered charge, duplicate charge and others.